PrusaOwners/prusaowners/First_layer_and_PINDA_temperature_calibration_with_calipers.md

 The results obtained are already very good, and if a 0.01mm caliper was used, within the measurement error.

 If you wish, you can make one more iteration.
 In this case it would make sense to add -2 steps to 45, 50, 55, and 60º compensation values.
 Please note that whatever correction values come up with during this and any further iterations, you will have to **add** to the previously set values and not replace them.

+## Adjusting the first layer

+Now you can adjust your first layer for perfect adhesion.
+There are two ways to do it:

+- The traditional way is to decrease the first layer height using Live Z adjustment until the filament reliably adheres to the printing surface.
+For me it happens at aroung 0.16mm measured first layer height.
+The disadvantage is that the height of all printed objects will be lower than it should be.
+- The alternative way is to set the first layer height to exactly 0.2mm and increase the first layer flow in the slicer until the filament adheres reliably.
+The advantages are that this can be configured per-filament and that the object height is unaffected.

 Enjoy your perfect first layer!